mcianfrocco/Cianfrocco-and-Leschziner-EMCloudProcessing/README.md

-Scripts & protocol from: Single particle cryo-EM in the cloud
+Scripts & analysis protocol from: 'Single particle cryo-EM image processing in the cloud'
 ================================================

 The scripts used for performing Relion 3D refinement of 80S ribosome particles.